-A powerful but not so commonly used extension of the bifocal view is the fisheye view [Furnas, 86; Sarkar and Brown 92].
+An interesting extension of the bifocal view is the fisheye view [Sarkar and Brown 92].
 The image is distorted so that the center of interest is displayed at high magnification while the image is progressively compressed at other places (Figure 12).
 It uses a single view showing a distorted global view so no zooming or scrolling is required.
 Distortion can be severe, especially with large images.
+Image browsing is unecessary but users still have to specify the focus point(s) and magnification(s).